BlockHorizons/FactionsPE/README.md

 ### Installing
 This plugin has not yet been approved on Poggit.

+Your server must be running on PHP v7.4

 #### Running from Phar file
 Grab the latest .phar file from release section and insert into your server's plugin folder.
 After, restart the server.
 See more detailed instructions [at the wiki](https://github.com/BlockHorizons/FactionsPE/wiki/Installation) :+1: